-A cannabis establishment shall meet all operating and other requirements of State and local law and regulation.
-To the extent the State of Maine has adopted or adopts in the future any stricter law or regulation governing adult use cannabis and/or cannabis establishments, the stricter law or regulation shall control.
+A Cannabis Establishment shall meet all operating and other requirements of State and local law and regulation.
+To the extent the State of Maine has adopted or adopts in the future any stricter law or regulation governing Cannabis and/or Cannabis Establishments, the stricter law or regulation shall control.